riyainair/rgbcontroller/README.md

 # rgbcontroller
-An app to control the led colour of a NodeMCU
+A password protected app to control the led colour of a NodeMCU.